Marathi Keertan

-Marathi Kirtan or " Kirtan " is an art of spiritual teaching through story-telling.
-It is typically performed by one or two main performers, called Keertankar, accompanied by harmonium, Castanets/chiplya/Kartal/Khartal, Manjeera/Taal/Jhaanj/cymbals, Tambori, Mridang/Pakhwaj and Tabla musicians.
-It involves singing, acting, dancing, and story-telling.
-However it is unlike any other performing art as it is basically pure glorification of god and godly acts.
+Marathi Kirtan or Kirtan is a form of spiritual teaching conveyed through story-telling.
+It is typically performed by one or two main performers, known as keertankars, and is accompanied by musicians playing the harmonium, castanets/chiplya/kartal/khartal, manjeera/taal/jhaanj/cymbals, tambori, mridang/pakhawaj, and tabla.
+The performance incorporates singing, acting, dancing, and narrative elements.
+It is regarded as a devotional art form that focuses on the glorification of God and divine acts.

-Based on the format and subjects, Keertan / Kirtan has been classified into several types, described in the sections below.
+Based on performance structure and thematic elements, Kirtan has been classified into several types, which are described in the sections below.